uvarc/rc-website/content/userinfo/hpc/software/miniforge.md

 	Then, create a new kernel:
 		`python -m ipykernel install --user --name=MyEnvName`

-	Your new kernel will show up as a tile when you select File-> New Launcher in JupyterLab. **Note:** Avoid creating a custom kernel from the terimnal within an interactive JupyterLab session.
-Create your kernels from a FastX terminal, SSH connection, or using HPC Shell Access within Open OnDemand.
+	Your new kernel will show up as a tile when you select File-> New Launcher in JupyterLab. **Note:** Create your kernels from a FastX terminal, SSH connection, or using HPC Shell Access within Open OnDemand - avoid using the terimnal within an interactive JupyterLab session.

 To see all available environments, run `conda env list`.